 - Water Heater: Look for age, size adequate for the house, the speed of recovery, energy rating.

 - Furnace/Air Conditioning: Look for age, energy rating.
 Furnaces are rated by annual fuel utilization efficiency; the higher the rating, the lower your fuel costs.
-However, other factors such as payback period and other operating costs, such as electricity to operate motors.
+Other factors such as payback period, and operating costs, such as electricity to operate motors.

 - Garage: Look for exterior in good repair; condition of floor cracks, stains, etc.; condition of door mechanism.